Solar Thermal Panels

 With new recycled materials being increasingly used within the construction process of Solar PV (photovoltaic) Panels, the Carbon Footprint of manufacture and installation is decreasing making them an even greener solution than ever before.

-3. Save money on electricity bills.
+3. Save money on energy bills.

 4. No "Planning Permission".